joechancellor/skills-scale-institutional-knowledge-using-copilot-spaces/docs/octoacme-roles-and-personas.md

 # OctoAcme Personas

 This document defines typical roles and responsibilities used in OctoAcme project docs and exercises.
+Use these entries to clarify ownership, handoffs, and communication touchpoints.

 ---